 The ability to analyze the components of your experience.
 You learn to manage your feelings by making the unpleasant experiences less overwhelming and the pleasant ones more satisfying.

 The ability to experience without pushing or pulling.
 Don’t try to hold on positive feelings and don’t push away negative ones.
 Take a neutral look at it.
 Calmness and balance are key.

-In short, mindfulness is the ability to know what is happening in your head at any given moment without getting carried away from it.
+In short, mindfulness is the ability to know what is happening in your head at any given moment without getting carried away with it.
 That is why it is considered to be the next big health revolution.
-Employees practising it suffer less, consciously enjoy their fulfilment, help others more effectively, and experience positive behaviour changes.
+Employees practicing it suffer less, calm down mentally, relax physically, consciously enjoy their fulfilment, help others more effectively, and experience positive behavior changes.
 These effects are especially useful in troubled times, such as the current pandemic.